chelate/Tomoko.jl/README.md

 * `mean_fit` The mean fitness of the population
 * `var_fit` The variance of the fitness of the population

 Plotting, especially with `Gadfly.jl` and `StatPlots.jl` is well integrated with data frames.
-For example, using the output of the simulation above, you can plot the `pop_size' over time
+For example, using the output of the simulation above, you can plot the `pop_size` over time

 ```julia
 using Gadfly